materight/ais-projects/bio_inspired_ai/notes.md

 It can be useful to understand what kind of trade-off between the objectives we have to deal with in our problem, in order to also have a realistic idea of what are the maximum performance we can achieve in the ideal case.

 - **In biological evolution it is possible to think of many phenotypic traits that contribute to the ultimate fitness of an organism (try to enumerate some of these).
 What (if any) relevance do multi-objective evolutionary algorithms have to biology?** \
 Some example of biological phenotypic traits that have an impact on the fitness of an organism include height, wing length, eyesight, and any other characteristic that ultimately give an advantage over the other organisms.
-In biology, evolution is probably driven by different objectives that can compete with each other, like in a multi-objective EA.
+In biology, evolution is probably driven by different objectives that compete with each other, like in a multi-objective EA.
 For instance, having larger wings may increase the overall stamina and speed of a bird, at the expense of being more easily identifiable by a prey.